 Leasowes Primary School is an academic powerhouse that manages to maintain a calm and supportive community feel.
 Its results place it in the top 2% of schools in England, making it an exceptional choice for parents who prioritise high standards.
 It is best suited to families who want a structured, ambitious education for their children and who live in the immediate vicinity of Baswich and Weeping Cross.
 The main challenge for parents is undoubtedly securing a place.

-Yes, it is exceptional.
-Leasowes was rated Outstanding by Ofsted in January 2024 and currently ranks 244th in England according to FindMySchool rankings.
-In 2024, 93% of pupils met the expected standard in reading, writing, and mathematics.
+Yes, it is very strong.
+Leasowes was rated Outstanding by Ofsted in January 2024 and currently ranks 376th in England for primary academic outcomes and 200th overall according to FindMySchool rankings.
+In the 2024-25 / 2025 dataset, 90% of pupils met the expected standard in reading, writing, and mathematics.

 Applications for Reception must be made through Staffordshire County Council's admissions portal.
-The deadline is 15 January 2026 for entry in September 2026.
+The deadline is 15 January 2027 for entry in September 2027, with offers issued on 16 April 2027.
 For nursery places, applications should be made directly to the school.

 Yes, the school has on-site nursery provision for children aged three and over.
 It is fully integrated into the school's early years foundation stage, with its own specific setting for before and after-school care.